COVID-19 & Long COVID antibody biomarker discovery for assessing the immune response to diseases and its severity using ImmunoINSIGHTS™

 A broad panel of >700 protein and peptide antigens:

 • High-throughput investigation of protein-antibody interactions of multiple targets

 • Assays for antibody binding to autoimmune and viral antigens, including antigens from SARS-CoV-2 and other coronaviruses (SARS-CoV-2, MERS) and other seasonal viruses (ie. influenza, rhinoviruses)

 • Autoantibodies can be associated with disease signals many months prior to diagnosis

-• Differences in autoantibody profile between mild, moderate and severe symptoms
+• Differences in antibody profile between mild, moderate and severe symptoms

 • Presence of different autoimmune activation between males and females following infection

-• Differences in anti-spike peptide IgG autoantibodies following vaccination
+• Differences in anti-spike peptide IgG antibodies following vaccination

-• Relationship between pathways of the immune system, immune cells activation and cytokine- mediated signalling pathways
+• Relationship between pathways of the immune system, immune cells activation and cytokine- mediated signaling pathways

 • PASC is different from COVID-19 and shows a divergent interaction with the immune system